Launch MyMachine in your region or country

 Launch MyMachine in your

-Building and launching a new MyMachine franchise is complex work that requires extensive programmatic and organizational planning.
-New franchises often face significant start-up challenges as they work to launch, scale, and maximize impact.
-Emerging franchises engage with us an average of 8 to 14 months before they launch.
+Building and launching a new MyMachine Chapter requires extensive programmatic and organizational planning.
+New chapters often face significant start-up challenges as they work to launch, scale, and maximize impact.
+Emerging chapters engage with us an average of 4 to 10 months before they launch.
+But no worries, we’re here to help you out on all levels and stages of starting a Chapter.

-To launch MyMachine in your region, you need an official MyMachine franchise/license.
+To launch a MyMachine Chapter in your region, you need to sign our Charter.

 MyMachine is a great initiative to establish a new, unique and stimulating educational endeavour for your region or country.
 Check out our MyMachine in the world section to discover where MyMachine is already running.
 If your region or country is not yet on the map, then you know you could be the one starting it up.